OctopusDeploy/blog/blog/2022-01/jenkins-dynamic-build-agents/index.md

 1. Enter `echo "Hello World"` into the **Command box** and click **Save**:
 1. Repeat the steps but call your second job `Testing 2`.

 Run both build jobs at the same time.
-If working correctly, they’ll appear in the **Build Queue** on Jenkins’ left.
-During a build job, they'll appear under the **Build Executor Status** heading with the 'jenkins-agent' prefix we set earlier.
+If working correctly, they appear in the **Build Queue** on Jenkins’ left.
+During a build job, they appear under the **Build Executor Status** heading with the 'jenkins-agent' prefix we set earlier.
 You can also check the build history to double-check exactly where the job has run and if it was successful.

-## Method 2: Scale with Amazon Web Services (AWS) and the EC2 Fleet plugin {#method2}
+## Method 2: Scaling with Amazon Web Services (AWS) and the EC2 Fleet plugin {#method2}

 Another way to manage Jenkins scalability is with EC2 (Amazon Elastic Compute Cloud) containers and the [EC2 Fleet plugin](https://plugins.jenkins.io/ec2-fleet/).